365-Holdings/direct_response_doc/README.md

 ![2022-01-04 11_36_59-FREE_ Steel River Karambit – Tactical Independence](https://user-images.githubusercontent.com/86316537/148094552-7d11aaec-91a4-4d50-a833-43771adf112a.png)

 ## [Video to change the Static Language in the Order Summary](https://drive.google.com/file/d/15gryb_GyA6wkNeH4oAekgSEQejnB2dTK/view)
 This will only change the text for NEW PAGES.
-Every old offer page made, the text body will need to be changed manually.
+For every old offer page, the text body will need to be changed manually.
 The following video demonstrates the manual change.

 ## [Video to change the Static Language manually for an individual page](https://drive.google.com/file/d/1nq4LTAMiidbS4XBikxTBLtMfgkC7Peqr/view)